Here are some answers to frequently asked questions about my business.

 For the same reasons, you should purchase and control your own domain name, directly from the domain hosting company, not from a web developer or third party.

-How do I hand off my design concept?
+How do I hand off my design concept to you?

 I have worked with everything from pixel-perfect Adobe Photoshop files to back-of-the-napkin sketches.
-Every client is different and I can adapt to whatever level of design definition you have.
+Every client is different and I can adapt to whatever level of design definition you can provide.

 Can you help with training?